Frequently Asked Questions

 Once all the information has been gathered, it will be time to start discussing treatment options, including an estimation of how long the treatment will take and a quote of the cost of treatment.
 If the appointment is for a minor child, a parent or legal guardian must be present.

 Won’t My Teeth Straighten Out Over Time?

 Unfortunately, no. In fact, teeth tend to grow more crooked with age, not less.
 Biting down with poorly aligned teeth can encourage them to shift even farther from their ideal position.

 How Long Does Orthodontic Treatment Last?

 The length of treatment depends on each patient’s orthodontic problems, but it will typically range from eight months to two and a half years.
-The best way to have the shortest possible treatment time is to follow Drs.
-Raineri or DiCosimo’s instructions exactly.
+The best way to have the shortest possible treatment time is to follow Dr. Raineri’s instructions exactly.

 How Often Will I Have Appointments?

 Appointments vary depending on the patient’s needs, but most patients with braces will come in every four to six weeks.